 How Often Should You Bathe Your Dog With Anti Fungal Shampoo?

 Yeast infections are troublesome — they’re itchy, sore, and can have a terrible odor.
 Anti-fungal shampoo can help get your doggo back to their fun-loving self.
 Predisposing conditions can make things worse, so always consult your vet about your pup’s skin changes.

 Shampoos differ, but most need application twice a week, and you should leave them on the skin for at least 15 minutes to penetrate and eradicate the infection.
 Be gentle as your pup’s skin may be sensitive.

 Should You Wash Your Dog With Furminator Shampoo?

-The Furminator shampoo is free from parabens and chemicals.
+The Furminator shampoo from Amazon is free from parabens and chemicals.
 It’s rich in omega-three and six, which is great for your furry bestie.
 This deshedding shampoo helps reduce hair loss and keeps the skin healthy.

 Does the Size of Your Dog Matter?

 It’s easier to deal with a puppy but we have tips for dogs of all sizes.
 Keep in mind that the breed also matters and there are low maintenance dogs that require a different bathing schedule.